Jock Mahoney: Career

 When Charles Starrett's contract ran out in the spring of 1952, Columbia decided to replace him with Mahoney, opposite Starrett's sidekick Smiley Burnette.
 The first film was completed but never released; Columbia abandoned the series in June 1952, bringing an end to its long history of B-Western production.

+TV star

 Cowboy star Gene Autry, then working at Columbia, hired Mahoney to star in a television series.
 Autry's Flying A Productions filmed 79 half-hour episodes of the syndicated The Range Rider from 1951 to 1953.
 In 1959, a lost episode was shown six years after the series ended.
 He was billed as Jack Mahoney.
 The character had no name other than Range Rider.
 His series co-star was Dick Jones, playing the role of Dick West.

 In the 1958 Western film Money, Women and Guns, Mahoney played the starring role.
 The film also starred Kim Hunter.